joeyxoay/COMP551-Assignment2/README.md

-# COMP551 Assignment2: Classification of Image Data with MMultilayer Perceptrons (MLP) from scratch and Convolutional Neural Networks (CNN)
+# COMP551 Assignment2: Classification of Image Data with Multilayer Perceptrons (MLP) from scratch and Convolutional Neural Networks (CNN)

 By: Joey Koay, Selina Wang and Estelle Lin